 The Company expects to have sufficient liquidity including cash on hand and available borrowing capacity to continue to support long-term commitments and ongoing operations despite uncertainties associated with the outbreak and continued spread of COVID-19.
 The Company does not have any near-term term loan maturities.
-While the Company's operational and financial performance has been impacted by COVID-19 in the 2020 three-month period, it is a rapidly evolving situation and the Company cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
-Energy Services was in compliance with all debt covenants as of December 31, 2020.
+While the Company's operational and financial performance has been impacted by COVID-19 in the 2021 three- and six-month periods, it is a rapidly evolving situation and the Company cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+Energy Services was in compliance with all debt covenants as of March 31, 2021.

 We depend on both internal and external sources of liquidity to provide funds for working capital and to fund capital requirements.
-Our short-term cash requirements not met by cash from operations are generally satisfied with borrowings under our Receivables Facility and the Energy Services 2020 Credit Agreement.
+Our short-term cash requirements not met by cash from operations are generally satisfied with borrowings under our Receivables Facility and the Energy Services Credit Agreement.
 Long-term cash requirements are generally met through the issuance of long-term debt and capital contributions.
 We believe that we have sufficient liquidity in the forms of cash and cash equivalents on hand; cash expected to be generated from operations; credit facility and Receivables Facility borrowing capacity; and the ability to obtain long-term financing to meet anticipated contractual and projected cash commitments.
 Issuances of debt securities in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.

-Our cash and cash equivalents totaled \$24 million at December 31, 2020 compared to \$23 million at September 30, 2020.
-Our restricted cash balances was \$25 million at December 31, 2020 and \$9 million at September 30, 2020, principally comprising cash in brokerage accounts that are restricted from withdrawal.
-Our debt outstanding at December 31, 2020, totaled \$798 million (including current maturities of long-term debt of \$10 million and short-term borrowings of \$79 million).
-Our debt outstanding at September 30, 2020, totaled \$740 million (including current maturities of long-term debt of \$10 million and short-term borrowings of \$19 million).
-Total long-term debt outstanding at December 31, 2020, including current maturities, comprises \$690 million of term loan borrowings and \$41 million of other long-term debt comprising a finance lease liability, and is net of \$12 million of unamortized debt issuance costs.
+Our cash and cash equivalents totaled \$53 million at March 31, 2021 compared to \$23 million at September 30, 2020.
+Our restricted cash balances was \$24 million at March 31, 2021 and \$9 million at September 30, 2020, principally comprising cash in brokerage accounts that are restricted from withdrawal.
+Our debt outstanding at March 31, 2021, totaled \$735 million (including current maturities of long-term debt of \$10 million and short-term borrowings of \$17 million).
+Our debt outstanding at September 30, 2020, totaled \$740 million (including current maturities of long-term debt outstanding at March 31, 2021, including current maturities, comprises \$688 million of term loan borrowings and \$41 million of other long-term debt comprising a finance lease liability, and is net of \$11 million of unamortized debt issuance costs.